Grant-Archibald-MS/dataverse-opentelemetry/src/DataversePlugin/README.md

-Use the following steps to register the plugin taht will use the tag to update the requested account name
+Use the following steps to register the plugin that will use the tag to update the requested account name

 1. Build the plugin